- Visiting Us

+Visiting Us

-A selection of Seed potatoes is available now, with our full range of some 40 plus varieties arriving shortly depending on the weather.
-It’s best to check either by telephone or e-mail if it’s a specific variety you require.
+Our fantastic range of Seed Potatoes is now available, with some 40 plus varieties to choose from!
+It’s best to check either by telephone or e-mail if there’s a specific variety you require.
 Chitting is the process that allows strong green shoots to develop on the seed potato; this gives them the advantage of an early start and also increases the yield.

 As part of your gardening regime in January, make sure that garden birds have food and water especially if the ground becomes frozen.
 We have a large selection of different bird food and feeders to suit all tastes!

 If you didn’t get round to sowing your sweet peas in the autumn, you are not too late to complete this task.
 Autumn sown sweet peas have the advantage of developing a good root system that will sustain the plant in the hot dry summer months when they flower and they also produce longer flower stems and more flowers per stem.
 For most gardeners’ spring sowing works perfectly well, if you did sow in autumn the germinated plants will soon need their tips pinching out so that they do not get too leggy.
 We have a very good range of sweet pea seeds in varieties to suit all tastes, whether it is colour or scent you are looking for.